ckeditor/ckeditor5/docs/tutorial/model-and-schema.md

 ## What's next

+If you want to read more about the editing engine, see the {@link framework/architecture/editing-engine Editing engine} document.

-In the next chapter you'll {@link tutorial/data-conversion learn more about data conversion} and what really happens when we call the `attributeToElement()` method.
+Otherwise, go to the next chapter, where you'll {@link tutorial/data-conversion learn more about data conversion} and what really happens when we call the `attributeToElement()` method.